shaniabuu/PyDESeq/README.md

 ```
 pip install --user -e .
 ```
-To run `pydeseq` sucessfully, your working directory should be in the PyDESeq directory, otherwise, you might need to add this directory to your PATH by running:
+To run `pydeseq` sucessfully, your working directory should be in the PyDESeq directory, otherwise, you might need to add this directory to your PATH.
+Note, this will have to be run again after opening a new terminal:
 ```
 export PATH=$PATH:~/.local/bin
 ```